This post may contain affiliate links. Please read our disclosure policy.

 American Goulash vs Hungarian Goulash:

 These two dishes are entirely different!
 Hungarian goulash is an eastern European version of goulash that’s more like a thick, rich stew with chunks of meat and a tomato broth seasoned with paprika.
-American goulash is generally made with ground beef, elbow pasta, and doesn’t have much if any paprika.
+American goulash is generally made with ground beef, elbow pasta, and doesn’t have much, if any, paprika.

 Difference between American Goulash and American Chop Suey?